szero/tweetmagick/README.rst

     with TweetGenerator(name, longname, avatar, text) as tg: tg.tweetgen(debug=True)

-Code above will display the image and exit without saving it.

 ``tweetgen`` method returns BytesIO object with png binary blob.
 Below is the code that will save your image to a file: